ting-918/Deguster/README.md

 &emsp;&emsp;&emsp; different modules of the website.<br>
 &emsp;&emsp; • The logo formed by an image (\<img\>) and several spans (\<span\>), positioned on the left to display the <br>
 &emsp;&emsp;&emsp; website's name and serve as a trigger for the left-side submenu.<br>
+&emsp;&emsp;&emsp; Additionally, the logo uses several <span> elements to create an effect where each letter animates individually with a bounce when the mouse hovers over it.

 **2. Left-side Submenu Design** <br>
-&emsp;We designed a hidden submenu that appears from the left side when the user hovers over the website name. <br>
+&emsp;We designed a hidden submenu that appears from the left side when the user hovers over the logo. <br>
 &emsp;The submenu layout is constructed using an unordered list (\<ul\>) with several embedded anchor links (\<a\>), <br>
 &emsp;categorized by region to facilitate navigation to the desired dessert pages.<br>